openstack/nova/doc/source/api_microversion_dev.rst

 allow a client to always receive the most recent version of API responses from the server.

+.. warning:: The ``latest`` value is mostly meant for integration testing and would be dangerous to rely on in client code since Nova microversions are not following semver and therefore backward compability is not guaranteed.
+  Clients, like python-novaclient, should always require a specific microversion but limit what is acceptable to the version range that it understands at the time.

 For full details please read the `Kilo spec for microversions
 <http://git.openstack.org/cgit/openstack/nova-specs/tree/specs/kilo/implemented/api-microversions.rst>`_